-This case analysis guideline will help you to have an idea of how to analyze a business case properly.
-This will also give you pointers on how to construct and what to include in the different parts of your analysis from point of view, problem statement, down to the decision making, and plan of action.
+This Case Analysis Guideline will help you to have an idea of how to analyze a Business case properly.
+It will also give you pointers on how to construct and what to include in the different parts of your Case Analysis from the Point of View, Problem Statement, down to the decision-making, and Plan of Action.

 I. Point of View

 The Point of View refers to the perspective of the decision-maker or person who is in the position to make the final recommendations as mentioned in the case.

 For example, the problem is related to the manufacturing division.
 It can be about Engineering, manufacturing processes, quality assurance, and warehousing.
 The possible decision-maker or point of view is the Vice President of the Manufacturing division.